I’ve decided to kick the year off with a sugar free challenge!

 Yes I know, it sounds horrifying.
 But there is method to my madness and by the end of this post I reckon I can get you on board too.

-But before I get to that, there are a few things that need to be said.
+But before I get to that, there are a couple of things that need to be said.

 Hi there!
 It’s been a while.
 26 days in fact since my last post.